YashasSingh/ap-physis/README.md

   - Power is calculated as \( P = IV \), where \( P \) is power in watts.
   - Alternative forms: \( P = I^2 R \) and \( P = \frac{V^2}{R} \).

-Understanding these principles allows for efficient circuit analysis, ensuring proper functionality in electrical applications.